ItsZeusBro/FileInteractionModel/README.md

 ## Clus-ivity
 ##### ivity are the properties of some clus relationship between file transactioins
 Clusivity is evaluated fourth on a diagram.
-This operates on a buffer created by Positionality and Quantality.
+This operates on a concrete buffer (or virtual buffer)  created by Positionality and Quantality.
+It is concrete in case it is a flow transaction.
+It is virtual in case it is a stream transaction.

 Clusivity defines how much data flow is inclusive with the source after its flow is executed, or whether all or part of that flow of data is exclusively owned by the new owner.